AdaCore/gnatstudio/docs/users_guide/remote.rst

   * tcsh

   GPS also support the Windows shell (:file:`cmd.exe`).
-See :ref:`Limitations`, for Cygwin's shell usage on Windows: it's preferable to use :file:`cmd.exe` as a remote shell on Windows servers.
+See :ref:`Limitations`, for Cygwin's shell usage on Windows: it is preferable to use :file:`cmd.exe` as a remote shell on Windows servers.

 You may need to specify other fields, but they are not mandatory.
 Most are